DOCX Cleanup for Clean Exports

 Failure mode How to detect quickly First source-first fix

-Duplicate chapter headings TOC points to repeated titles or wrong chapter anchors.
+Duplicate chapter headings TOC points to repeated titles or the wrong chapter.
 Keep one Heading 1 per chapter and remove duplicates.

-Manual blank-line spacing Large vertical jumps vary between chapters.
+Manual blank-line spacing Large vertical gaps vary between chapters.
 Replace repeated returns with paragraph spacing styles.

-Tab-based paragraph indents First lines indent inconsistently in export.
-Remove tabs and set first-line indent in paragraph style.
+Tab-based paragraph indents First lines indent differently across the book.
+Remove tabs and set first-line indent in the paragraph style.

-Hidden page/section breaks Unexpected blank pages before chapter starts.
+Hidden page or section breaks Unexpected blank pages appear before chapter starts.
 Reveal hidden marks and remove unintended breaks.

-Mixed list marker styles Bullets/numbering shift style mid-section.
-Normalize list style in source and reapply once.
+Mixed list marker styles Bullets or numbering change style mid-section.
+Normalize list style in the source and reapply once.

-Inline font overrides from pasted text Random font changes inside body paragraphs.
-Clear direct formatting and reapply body style.
+Inline font overrides from pasted text Random font changes appear inside body paragraphs.
+Clear direct formatting and reapply the body style.

-Soft line breaks inside paragraphs Paragraph wraps strangely in EPUB output.
+Soft line breaks inside paragraphs Paragraphs wrap strangely in EPUB output.
 Replace manual line breaks with normal paragraph flow.

-Scene divider copied as image Divider alignment/size drifts across formats.
-Use text-divider or consistent ornament style token.
+Scene divider copied as image Divider alignment or size drifts across formats.
+Use a text divider or one consistent ornament style.

-Inconsistent quote punctuation characters Search/replace misses quote variants.
+Inconsistent quote punctuation characters Search and replace misses some quote variants.
 Normalize smart quotes and apostrophes globally.

-Broken heading levels in front matter TOC includes title/copyright pages unexpectedly.
-Use body style for non-TOC front matter lines.
+Broken heading levels in front matter TOC includes title or copyright pages unexpectedly.
+Use body style for front matter lines that should not appear in the TOC.

 Publish Checklist